evilchili/telisar-website/content/posts/episode_57_the_death_of_keen,_part_ii.md

 that treated males as little more than chattel.
 Why would these coins have the face of a very male Drow king stamped on them?
 Using his arcane focus and casting a spell of identify, Magnus confirmed Sirlius's suspicions: "This money is cursed."

+The party discused what this might mean; did the curse somehow extend to everything bought with the money?
+"Hey, maybe that gnome at the Bank will have his shoes filled with sand because we deposited that money," grinned Sirlius.

+To which Yuna replied, "We bought the diamond we used to bring back Keen with that money."

 Resurrection Ritual Rating: Nerve-Wracking